-After ruling out medical conditions by supplying the vet with a urine sample, the question therefore remains: is my dog urinating or marking?
+After ruling out medical conditions by supplying the vet with a urine sample, the question, therefore, remains: Is my dog urinating or marking?
 There are various tell-tale signs that help us distinguish the two.

-Why is My Dog Urine Marking?
+So Why Is My Dog Urine Marking?

 Marking is the deliberate act of urinating for other purposes other than physiologically emptying the bladder.
 The purposes for marking may be various.
 In my experience, I have noticed several forms of marking which I will list here: